Advancing human rights with suppliers & business partners

 Breaches of human rights ruin lives and livelihoods.
 The cost of corruption is a powerful obstacle to sustainable economic growth.
 Doing business with integrity is a non-negotiable for Unilever: we are committed to working with others who share our values and seek to operate to the same standards as we do.
 Collective action is key to successfully upholding human rights and fighting corruption in all its forms.”

-Our Responsible Sourcing Policy - a source of growth and trust
+Our Responsible Sourcing Policy - a source of growth & trust

 We've set high ambitions for our RSP.
-That's because we're convinced of the moral and business case for working only with suppliers who commit to transparency, providing remedy of shortcoming and driving continuous improvement.
-We want our supply chain to be a trusted foundation for our growth, and a force for good on human rights - which means growing and adapting our approach so it has the most impact.
+We’re convinced of the moral and business case for working only with suppliers who commit to transparency, providing remedy of shortcoming and driving continuous improvement.
+We want our supply chain to be a trusted foundation for our growth, and a force for good on human rights – this requires a continuous review and adaptation of our approach to achieve the most impact.

 At the same time, we simplified our processes for registration, including our self-assessment questionnaire.
-We refined our approach to risk evaluation.
-And we increased due diligence for anti-bribery and corruption, providing new guidelines for our own teams on how to mitigate and escalate any instances of bribery and corruption.
+We refined our approach to risk evaluation, and increased due diligence by providing new guidelines for our teams on how to mitigate and escalate any instances of bribery and corruption.
 Finally, we strengthened how we calculate and report compliance.

 We extended the concept of ‘mutual recognition’ to more suppliers

-The first is through ‘mutual recognition’.
-This means acknowledging suppliers who have mature, comprehensive compliance and responsible sourcing programmes in place, and agreeing that they meet our RSP requirements.
-We only do this after an evaluation to check that their progamme aligns with the RSP, appropriately addresses the risks and that the supplier has an effective remedial process in place.
 This arrangement can only apply to a relatively small number of large, trusted suppliers.
-But it brings huge advantages, because it allows them to focus further on improvements and allows us to focus on other parts of our supply chain that are potentially higher risk.
+But it brings huge advantages, because it allows them to focus on improvements, eliminating duplicate audits, and allows us to focus our resources and efforts on other parts of our supply chain that are potentially higher risk.

 1. Business is conducted lawfully and with integrity